 Major changes to this edition include the following:

-- In Annex E, the deferral period for men having sex with men has been updated from 5 years to 12 months
+e) In Annex E, the deferral period for persons who have engaged in sex in exchange for money or drugs has been reduced from 5 years to 12 months.

-CSA Group gratefully acknowledges that the development of this Standard was made possible, in part, by the financial support of Health Canada.
-Scope
+CSA Group acknowledges that the development of this Standard was made possible, in part, by the financial support of Health Canada.

-This Standard specifies general requirements related to the safety of human cells, tissues, and organs used for transplantation, and includes quality system requirements.
-It includes aspects of safety for potential and actual donors and recipients, personnel, and others who might be exposed to or affected by the transplantation of cells, tissues, or organs.
+This Standard specifies general requirements related to the safety of human CTOs used for transplantation, and includes quality system requirements.
+It includes aspects of safety for potential and actual donors and recipients, personnel, and others who might be exposed to or affected by the transplantation of CTOs.

-This Standard applies to establishments and individuals involved in the following activities related to cells, tissues, and organs intended for transplantation:
+This Standard applies to establishments and individuals involved in the following activities related to CTOs intended for transplantation:

-b) evaluation of the safety of cells, tissues, and organs prior to transplantation;
+b) evaluation of the safety of CTOs prior to transplantation;

 c) transplantation procedures;